slavmin/warehouse/README.md

 3. Run `docker-compose exec -it php-fpm composer install` to install dependencies.
 4. Run `docker-compose exec -it php-fpm composer run-script post-root-package-install` to initialize ENV for the project.
 5. Run `docker-compose exec -it php-fpm composer run-script post-create-project-cmd` to initialize the project.
-6. Run `docker-compose exec -it php-fpm php artisan php artisan migrate:fresh --seed` to run migrations.
+6. Run `docker-compose exec -it php-fpm php artisan migrate:fresh --seed` to run migrations.

 ## API Endpoints